Thursday, 15th March 2018

-Arriving a day early for the conference was a good call, giving everyone a chance to de-stress all the last minute preperation for the conference.
-Making full use of our stay here, I was up early for the gym, included access to sup boarding on the lake, and ample use of the water slide.
+Arriving a day early for the conference was a good call, giving everyone a chance to de-stress all the last minute preparation for the conference.
+Making full use of our stay here, I was up early for the gym, stand-up paddle (SUP) boarding on the lake, and ample use of the water slide.

-Despite being incredibly relevant to my thesis project there was little support for attending the conference, thankfully this didn't stop SIUC from being an excellent host university and taking along a straggler like myself; I'm glad they did because it's been one of the best all round university experiences I've had the pleasure to be a part of.
+Despite being incredibly relevant to my thesis project there was little support from my home university for attending the conference, thankfully this didn't stop SIUC from being an excellent host university and taking along a straggler like myself.
+I'm glad they did, because The ENC is one of the best all-around university experiences I've had the pleasure to be a part of.

-If you've gone to university you may have experienced some nervousness approaching professors/researchers on their lecture subject matter.
+If you've gone to university, you may have experienced some nervousness approaching professors/researchers to ask questions.
 Now imagine that ×100 when approaching researchers you've never met, on topics you are far from familiar with, sometimes even with unpublished data.
-This is the daily poster session.
+That is the daily poster session.

 The value of the conference became clear after attending many of the talks throughout the week.
-Talks are very different to lectures in so far as their primary goal is not to teach but to share.
+The presentations are very different from lectures as their primary goal is not to teach but to share.
 It is for experts, by experts.
 This subtle change is enough, in my opinion, to change the way the speakers communicate; they are more passionate and discuss meta topics about the field as a whole, for example announcing a call-to-arms for researching smaller sub-topics.
-This has been interesting to see and, as I've said, fleshed out my understanding of what it means to be a researcher.
+As someone unsure about my career path thus has been interesting to see and, as I've said, fleshed out my understanding of what it means to be a researcher.

 The passion these speakers have has served as a reference point for my own.
-I now see what is needed to become a respected academic, informing my career goals; if I don't feel the same interest as them, is this really the field for me?
+I now see what is needed to become a respected academic, informing my career goals; if I don't feel the same interest as them, is this the path for me?

-Oh boy, they keep care of you at these conferences.
-With free food and drinks, entertainment, and prizes provided by conference sponsors, what more could you ask for?
-(Maybe some more vegan friendly foods?!)
-If it wasn't for these I'm not sure I could have afforded the hotel or even local restaurants.
-Despite the open bar I chose (mainly) not to partake in the festivities, if not for the health or ethical (vegan ambiguity) reasons then surely the social ones; there was simply no need to get drunk, when everyone is enjoying themselves it's hard not to as well!
+Oh boy, they keep care of you at these conferences; with free food and drinks, entertainment, and prizes provided by conference sponsors, what more could you ask for?
+(Maybe some more vegan-friendly foods?!).
+Despite the open bar I chose (mainly) not to partake in the festivities, if not for the health or ethical (vegan) reasons then surely the social ones; there was just no need to get drunk, when everyone is enjoying themselves it's hard not to as well!

-Of course the entire event is great for networking but the hospitality suites were where the bulk of it happened, revealing the 'office politics' side of academia and opening up prospective career oppurtunities.
+Of course, the entire event is excellent for networking, but the hospitality suites were where the bulk of it happened, revealing the 'office politics' side of academia and opening up prospective career opportunities.

 The Return Home

 As I've said, I'm incredibly grateful for meeting the obscenely lucky requirements to attend the ENC this year.
-If any students read this, I highly recommend finding a way to attend a conference.
-The experience has given me a lot to think about when it comes to my career goals and provided a wonderful final(ish?) chapter to my life as an undergraduate, not to mention all the great memories I now share with my friends.
+If any students read this, I highly recommend finding a way to participate in a conference.
+The experience has given me a lot to think about when it comes to my career goals and provided an incredible final(ish) chapter to my life as an undergraduate, not to mention all the great memories I now share with my friends.

 Now to get back into the zone and get this thesis done!